autistic-symposium/autistic-cypherpunk-toolkit/README.md

 ### Security

-* In 2016, a flaw in The DAO was exploited to stole $50 million of Ether.
+* In 2016, a flaw in The DAO was exploited to steal $50 million of Ether.
 As a result, the Ethereum community voted to hard fork the blockchain to reverse the theft.
 Ethereum Classic (ETC) continued as the original chain.